World Vegetarian Day 2025: Benefits, History & Recipes

 - Breakfast: Avocado toast + optional egg (or tofu scramble)

-- Lunch: Mediterranean chickpea salad (cucumber + tomato + olives + feta optional + lemon)
+- Lunch: Mediterranean chickpea salad (cucumber + tomato + olives + optional feta + lemon)

 - Dinner: Creamy “no-cream” tomato pasta + spinach